DaleFarnsworth/K4-Companion/Contributions/README.md

-The pre-compiled opus.dll has been made available to us Charles - NK8O

-You should move opus.dll to C:\Windows\System32\
+An updated verision opus.dll is now  available

-The Windows Installer will do this automatically
+The Windows Installer will place this file in the same folder as k4companion

+This Windows DLL file should be in same place as the executable

+No need to move to a system folder

 73